 If you are overstaying for one year or 365 days, then you risk deportation along with the prohibition of not entering Vietnam in the future.
 Such individuals also have to pay an overstaying fine of VND 16,000,000 (US$700) or more.

-Recommendations for Your Overstaying Visa Vietnam
+Recommendations for Your Overstaying Visa in Vietnam

-The most popular recommendation when it comes to visa overstaying is to pay the fine to an immigration officer when you exit from Vietnam.
-However, this is only applicable when you have overstayed for a day or two, and the fine is VND 500,000 VND (US$25).
+The most popular recommendation when it comes to visa overstaying is to pay the fine to an immigration officer when you exit Vietnam.
+However, this is only applicable when you have overstayed for a day or two, and the fine is VND 500,000 (US$25).

 But paying the fine to the immigration officer at the time of leaving the country is not the ideal way to settle it, as your passport gets marked for overstaying.
 This can lead to potential problems when you try to visit Vietnam again.
-InCorp Vietnam advises its clients not to take this route and apply for a visa extension, although it would take a few more days to process it.

 Furthermore, foreigners should keep in mind the visa extension period and leave Vietnam before the visa expires again.
 Repeated overstaying can lead to serious consequences like deportation and blacklisting.